-Sex and Gender: A Contemporary Reader explores the relationship between sex, gender and gender identity.
-This multidisciplinary volume provides perspectives from across the sciences, social sciences and humanities, including biology, neuroscience, medicine, law, sociology and English literature.
-The 15 chapters all represent original contributions, authored by scholars who are leaders in their respective fields.
+Sex and Gender: A Contemporary Reader is a much-needed exploration of the relationship between sex, gender and gender identity.
+Its multidisciplinary approach provides fascinating perspectives from the sciences, social sciences and humanities, as well as biology, neuroscience, medicine, law, sociology and English literature.
+The 15 chapters are original contributions, authored by scholars who are leaders in their respective fields.

-Also discussed are sports, sex-based rights, puberty suppression, criminal justice and gender dysphoria.
+Also discussed are topics widely debated today such as sports, feminism, sex and inequality, sex-based rights, puberty suppression, criminal justice and gender dysphoria.

 Sex and Gender: A Contemporary Reader is a timely introduction to contemporary debates on sex and gender.
 It is an accessible text for both general readers and for students of gender issues across a wide range of disciplines including sociology, education, history, philosophy and gender studies.